rpdelaney/l4d2-tourney-rules/rules.md

 #####5.9 Illegal techniques

 ######5.9.1 Ladder blocking
-It is illegal for an infected player to position himself around a ladder in a way that blocks an enemy player trying to climb up or down, intentionally or unintentionally.
+It is illegal for any player to position themselves around a ladder in a way that blocks an enemy player trying to climb up or down, whether intentionally or unintentionally.
 Penalties for infractions will be decided on a case by case basis, but will typically consist of a partial reduction of match score.

 ######5.9.2 Moustaschio
 It is illegal for either side to hit the “Moustaschio” button on c2m4.
 The penalty for infractions will be a zero score for the round, or a 700 point penalty to overall match score, whichever is greater.

 ######5.9.3 Tank parking
 If an AI tank stops advancing for any reason, the survivors must be